Telltale-Modding-Group/ttarch-docs/README.md

 A recommended Hex Editor for viewing the raw ttarch binary data is the [HxD Hex Editor.](https://mh-nexus.de/en/hxd/)

-# Archive type
+# Data Containers
-There are multiple encodings of `ttarch2` files, including `TTCE` and `TTCN`.
+`ttarch2` files make use of data container formats, found throughout other TellTale Tool formats.
+Containers such as `TTCE` and `TTCN` are often used for these data archives, which encode their data in different ways.
-An archive's type can be determined by reading the first four bytes as ASCII chars, then reversing the order, e.g.
+An archive's data container type can be determined by reading the first four bytes as ASCII chars, then reversing the order, e.g.
 `4E 43 54 54 CD 5A 05 00 00 00 00 00 34 41 54 54`
 produces `4E 43 54 54`, AKA `NCTT` in ASCII.
-Reversing this string yields `TTCN`.
+Reversing this string yields `TTCN`, which likely stems from *Telltale Container None* or a similar acronym.

 # TTCN
-The TTCN encoding is quite straightforward, having no encryption or compression.
+The TTCN data container is quite straightforward, having no encryption or compression.

 ## Header
 It contains a "header" of 24 bytes, in the format:
 ```
-<type: 4 byte string> <archive size: 8 byte unsigned int> <version: 4 byte string> <block size: 4 byte int> <file count: 4 byte int>
+<type: 4 byte string> <archive size: 8 byte int> <version: 4 byte string> <block size: 4 byte int> <file count: 4 byte int>
 ```

 e.g.